In this article, you’ll learn what is an electric circuit and it’s different types of circuits with diagrams.

 The figure represents a simple electric circuit.

 Depending upon the type of current flowing, the electric circuit is classified into D.C. circuit and A.C. circuit.

-- Resistors: Types of Resistor and Their Symbols, and Selection of Resistors
+- Different Types of Resistors and Their Applications

 Types of Electrical Circuits with Diagram